New York City blackout of 1977: Film

 The 1978 ensemble film Blackout concerns residents of a high rise who are terrorized by escaped convicts during the 1977 New York blackout.

 The event is also mentioned in the 1997 science fiction comedy Men in Black, where it is said to have been caused by an alien playing a practical joke, and the 2003 Disney Channel movie The Cheetah Girls, in which a power outage at a talent show is compared to it.

 The 2019 film The Wolf Hour is set in New York City during the summer of 1977.
 The climax of the film includes a portrayal of the blackout.

 Television

 The blackout was a real-world plot setting reference in the 2020 conspiracy action TV series Hunters.
 It was also included as plot reference in episode 4 of the baseball drama The Bronx Is Burning.

 Fiction

 Lee Child's short story High Heat (2013) is about sixteen year old Jack Reacher first time visiting New York during this blackout.

+Casey McQuiston’s book One Last Stop (2021) mentioned how the character Jane was stuck in the future by the cause of this blackout.
+Brian Selznick's illustrated novel Wonderstruck (as well as its film adaptation) ends with the main characters at the Queens Museum of Art at the onset of the 1977 blackout.